Sajakhtar/lewagon-js-workshop/README.md

-# Demo code for Le Wagon JavaScript Sprint: Explore the basics of JavaScript
+# Demo code for Le Wagon beginner JavaScript workshop
 ___
 ## About